 You may consider hiking for health based upon a growing body of evidence linking the beneficial environmental aspects of this form of exercise.
 Scientists and health experts are finding that there is a synergistic effect between physical exercise and being outdoors.

 Engaging in outdoor exercise is linked to better physical and mental health.
-Studies show that mountain hiking for 2-3 hours produces positive effects such as: elation, calmness, decreased anxiety, feeling revitalized, reduced blood pressure, increased self-esteem,reduction in negative moods such as anger and tension, restored focus, and improved cognitive function.
+Studies show that mountain hiking for 2-3 hours produces positive effects such as: pain reduction, increased immune function, calmness, decreased anxiety, feeling revitalized, reduced blood pressure, increased self-esteem, reduction in negative moods such as anger and tension, restored focus, an overall anti-inflammatory effect, and improved cognitive function.
 There was significant decrease in hopelessness, depression, and suicide ideation among high-risk suicide patients during mountain hiking.

 Not only do plants and trees release compounds that promote healthy biological changes, a Stanford University study found that natural environments calm a part of the brain that has links to mental illness.

 It is noteworthy that all of these effects are enhanced by both duration and intensity.